WHO WE FUND

 enCourage Kids Foundation has been supporting KidZone TV since 2005.
 It serves to broadcast entertaining, educational, and therapeutic content on their closed-circuit television station daily and adapts programming based on the interests of children and families in the unit.
 The studio not only extends the reach of their Child Life and Creative Arts Therapy services but also allows each clinician to positively impact their entire pediatric population at once.
 Patients are also given the opportunity to direct, produce, host, and create new programming.
 These hands-on learning and play experiences support autonomy, creativity, individuation, social and emotional growth, and overall well-being.
 KidZone TV provides an expressive and healing outlet to children throughout short, prolonged, or repeat hospitalizations.
 Patients have reported that watching the channel helped them cope when they were too consumed with pain to speak or were slowly waking up from sedation or other strong medications.

 We have funded 118 Renovation & Enhancement projects.

 Child-friendly Exam Tables: Jamaica Hospital Medical Center

-Jamaica Hospital’s Pediatric Emergency Department provides care to an ethnically diverse and under-served community who utilize our services for emergency care in addition to their primary care needs.
-Unfortunately, over the years, their Emergency Room has aged due to the sheer number of patients they serve and was in great need of updated equipment.
-They requested new child-friendly exam tables and an infant scale.
-With the addition of this equipment, it helped elevate the care rendered to all children seen in their Emergency Department, helping them feel welcomed and appreciated by their staff.
-They are a vital resource to the children of their community and wanted to be able to serve them in the best way possible.
+Jamaica Hospital’s Pediatric Emergency Department provides care to an ethnically diverse and under-served community who utilize their services for emergency care in addition to their primary care needs.
+Unfortunately, over the years, Jamaica Hospital’s Emergency Room has aged due to the sheer number of patients they serve and was in great need of updated equipment. enCourage Kids was able to provide support to purchase new child-friendly exam tables and an infant scale.
+With the addition of this equipment, the care rendered to all children seen in their Emergency Department was elevated.
+Jamaica Hospital is a vital resource to the children of their community and we are proud to help the hospital to serve them in the best way possible.

 We have funded 30 Hospital Admission & Comfort Kit projects.